Stephd91/FastAPI/README.md

 ## Lessons Learned

 Building this project from scratch, I could learn a lot about how API is built to exchange with its clients and its backend database.
-Here are the skills I learned from this project :
+Here are the skills I learned from this project :\
-📌 Database skills :
+📌 Database skills : \
-    ✅ PostgreSQL handling with CLI
+    ✅ PostgreSQL handling with CLI\
-    ✅ UML diagram and entity relationships in a relational database ✅ Alembic migrations
+    ✅ UML diagram and entity relationships in a relational database\
+    ✅ Alembic migrations\
-📌 Python & API skills :
+📌 Python & API skills : \
-    ✅ SQLALchemy ORM language
+    ✅ SQLALchemy ORM language\
-    ✅ Endpoint logic with FastAPI and crud operations ✅ Pydantic model validation
+    ✅ Endpoint logic with FastAPI and crud operations\
+    ✅ Pydantic model validation\
-    ✅ Unit testing with pytest
+    ✅ Unit testing with pytest\
-📌 Front-end skills :
+📌 Front-end skills :\
-    ✅ Some Bootstrap, HTML and Javascript coding
+    ✅ Some Bootstrap, HTML and Javascript coding\
-📌 Deployment skills :
+📌 Deployment skills :\
-    ✅ Used decouple with environment variables to hide connection infos ✅ Dockerization
+    ✅ Used "decouple" package to hide connection infos with environment variables\
+    ✅ Dockerization\
-    ✅ CI/CD pipeline with GitHub Actions
+    ✅ CI/CD pipeline with GitHub Actions\